BASTAcode/BASTA/docs/examples_freqs.rst

 Individual frequencies, ratios, glitches
 ========================================

-*We are currently having issues with the examples pages (images are not showing in Firefox and Chrome).
-We are working on a release to fix it.
-Until then, please try with Safari.
-We are sorry for the inconvenience!*

 Using grids that include theoretically computed oscillation frequencies (see :ref:`grids`) BASTA can fit these individual frequencies with a surface correction, as well as combination of frequencies.
 In the following we show examples of the blocks that must be modified in :py:meth:`create_inputfile.define_input` to produce these types of fits.